 Into the 90s: Cracking the Code

 After two years of researching their new market, Indomie launched in 1988, targeting select neighborhoods in Lagos with middle-class and expatriate families who were receptive to the product.
-Dufil provided market research that further helped Indomie iterate their efforts towards reaching a broader base.
-For instance, they held taste-testing sessions in different neighborhoods and gathered feedback regarding flavor preferences to cooking habits that would prove vital.
+Dufil provided market research that further helped Indomie refine its efforts towards reaching a broader base.
+For instance, they held taste-testing sessions in different neighbourhoods and gathered vital feedback regarding the people’s flavour preferences and cooking habits.

-Into the 90s, they launched in other cities like Ibadan and Port Harcourt.
+In the 90s, they launched in other cities like Ibadan and Port Harcourt.
 At this time, import costs and currency fluctuations became a challenge for keeping the price of their product.
-As a response, in 1993, plans were made to start making the noodles locally and in 95, their first manufacturing plant became operational at Ota, Ogun State.
+As a response, in 1993, plans were made to start making the noodles locally, and in 95, their first manufacturing plant became operational at Ota, Ogun State.

-The plant hummed churned out 250,000 packets daily.
-This allowed costs to drop allowing Indomie cement its commitment.
-In 1996, they began offering “Special Pack”, a small, cheap pack that became hit with students.
-In 1998, they introduced new flavours like onion chicken that tuned into local states.
+The plant hummed and churned out 250,000 packets daily.
+This allowed costs to drop, allowing Indomie to cement its commitment.
+In 1996, they began offering “Special Pack”, a small, cheap pack that became a hit with students.
+In 1998, they introduced new flavours like onion chicken that tuned into local tastes.

 Into the 2000s

 The 2000s saw Indomie explode.
-Local production allowed them flood markets with affordable packs.
-Their “Route-to-Market” program, launched in 1997, hit its stride, arming distributors with branded vans and training.
+Local production allowed them to flood markets with affordable packs.
+Their “Route-to-Market” program, launched in 1997, helped Indomie extend its stride by arming distributors with branded vans and training.
 Their rural hubs and “Market Storm” teams took their noodles into villages.

 2010s: Crushing the Competition

-By 2019, Indomie controlled up to 74% of the market, producing an immense 1.7 billion packs yearly.
-Giants like Nissin and Dangote Noodles tried to take a market share and failed.
-Nissin’s premium play flopped and Dangote couldn’t crack the taste or loyalty Indomie had built over the years.
-In 2017, Dangote conceded defeat and sold its noddle business to Indomie.
+By 2019, Indomie controlled 74% of the market and was producing a staggering 1.7 billion packs yearly.
+Giants like Nissin and Dangote Noodles tried to take a cut of the market share and failed.
+Nissin’s premium play flopped, and Dangote couldn’t crack the taste code or challenge the loyalty Indomie had built over the years.
+In 2017, Dangote conceded defeat and sold its noodle business to Indomie.

 Today, the name Indomie has become shorthand for noodles.
 There’s just Indomie.